qgis/QGIS-Documentation/source/docs/training_manual/basic_map/vector_data.rst

 represent **where** objects are in space, but also tells you **what** those objects are.

-From the previous exercise, you should have the :guilabel:`streets` layer loaded in your map.
+From the previous exercise, you should have the :guilabel:`roads` layer loaded in your map.
 What you can see right now is merely the position of the roads.

-To see all the data available to you, with the :guilabel:`streets` layer selected in the Layers panel:
+To see all the data available to you, with the :guilabel:`roads` layer selected in the Layers panel:

 * Click on this button: |attributes|

-It will show you a table with more data about the :guilabel:`streets` layer.
+It will show you a table with more data about the :guilabel:`roads` layer.
 This extra data is called *attribute data*.
-The lines that you can see on your map represent where the streets go; this is the *spatial data*.
+The lines that you can see on your map represent where the roads go; this is the *spatial data*.

 These definitions are commonly used in GIS, so it's essential to remember them!